 Check out the video:

-Security is not disappointing in fact it is outstanding
+Security is not disappointing

 When it comes to security, it has to be noted that the industry generally does not perform that good.
 What I mean by this is that it takes too much time for web hosts to incorporate new features, solve vulnerabilities to software.